Phil81334/cod-hud-builder/README.md

 -account for when user uses colons on text elems [Done ~ 29-04-23] '¬' is a reserved program keyword now, so do not use it.

+Updated:
+-button elem args for: (action, mouseEnter, mouseExit), now go on seperate lines you need to seperate each arg via the '~' symbol